 Reach out to business owners through their preferred contact channels.

-According to responses from the 2019 Small and Midsize Business Gap and Priority Benchmark, the results of which are compiled in the E Source Business Customer Insights Center, customers prefer different contact channels for different kinds of communication.
+According to responses from the Business Customer Satisfaction Study, the results of which are compiled in the Business Customer Insights Center, customers prefer different contact channels for different kinds of communication.
 Energy efficiency opportunities?
 SMB owners say “email, please!”

 Leverage your role as an energy efficiency expert.

-Our 2019 Small and Midsize Business Gap and Priority Benchmark results also found 60% of SMB customers already see their utility as a go-to expert on energy efficiency.
+Our Business Customer Satisfaction Study results also found 60% of SMB customers already see their utility as a go-to expert on energy efficiency.

 Remember to KISS (keep it simple, stupid!).